-Catheters come in a variety of sizes, materials and packaging.
-The diameter of catheters are measured on the Charrière scale (abbreviated Ch), after its inventor.
-One Charrière is equal to 1/3 of a millimetre.
-The most common sizes used by adults are Ch 12 and Ch 14, and it is generally best to use the smallest size that you can.
-Your healthcare professional will prescribe the proper size for you.
+Catheters come in a variety of sizes, materials, and styles.
+Catheters are sized on the "French" scale, (abbreviated Fr.), which is a measure of diameter.
+One French is equal to 1/3 of a millimeter.
+The most common sizes used by adults are 12 Fr and 14 Fr, and it is generally best to use the smallest size that you can.
+Your healthcare provider will prescribe the proper size for you.